Financial Assistance - Continuing Students

 Before turning to Curtis for supplemental aid, students are expected to seek assistance from non-Curtis sources, including grants, loans, and scholarships available through private, public, and other sources.
 Useful resources for students and families are available at Mapping Your Future.

 All returning students will receive an application package in February.
 These are usually made available at Wednesday Tea.
-However, the applications are available as PDF documents.
-Please check back in February for 2014-15 applications.
+However, the applications will also be available as PDF documents.

 younger students - high school, middle school, and elementary school